Last Updated -

 About

-BYD Company Limited, founded in 1995 and headquartered in Shenzhen, China, has grown into a global leader in electric vehicles (EVs) and renewable energy solutions.
-Originally starting as a battery manufacturer, BYD quickly expanded into automobiles, solar energy, and rechargeable batteries, positioning itself as a pioneer in sustainable technologies.
+BYD Company Limited, founded in 1995 and headquartered in Shenzhen, China, has evolved from a battery producer into a global powerhouse in electric mobility and renewable energy.
+Initially focused on rechargeable batteries, BYD rapidly expanded into automobiles, solar technology, and energy storage, positioning itself as a pioneer in sustainable innovation.

 BYD